 Volcano Quest (3 days, USD 310) means hiking from Lake Bunyonyi to Mgahinga Gorilla National Park and let a Batwa “Pygmy”leader guide you through the wilderness of Echuya Forest.
 You will spend both nights on the way at lake campsites far away from any tourism, hosted by local families.
 More…

-Parks Reunited (3 days, 310) reconnects Bwindi and Mgahinga, two parts of an ancient forest. you camp on a gorgeous tiny island on Lake Mutanda, experience a famous caldera, visit a coffee producer and get served great restaurant meals.
+Parks Reunited (3 days, USD 310) reconnects Bwindi and Mgahinga, two parts of an ancient forest. you camp on a gorgeous tiny island on Lake Mutanda, experience a famous caldera, visit a coffee producer and get served great restaurant meals.
 More…

 Three Upland Lakes